 The decline of ownership

 The global economy is still recovering from the housing bubble crash of 2008.
 It might not be obvious, but one of the biggest victims of the housing bubble was the concept of ownership itself.
-Not only do people have less money in their pocket, they’re skittish about large investments.
+Not only do people have less money in their pocket, but they’re also skittish about large investments.
 Previously, the benefits of subscriptions over ownership were not feasible due to technical limitations which were not easily understood, or even easily communicated by early adopters.
 Many people, especially the Baby Boomers who valued possessions, struggle to understand the Millenials’ love for the subscription concept (see the article The Cheapest Generation.)

 The hunger for quality products and services is still there, yet the cost of ownership is hard to swallow.
 Enter subscriptions economics.
 If you want entertainment, you can buy one DVD a month or stream thousands of them at once with Netflix for the same price.
 If you need transportation, are you going to sell yourself into auto debt for the better part of a decade, or get Uber to whisk you away in a hybrid car summoned by your magic phone?
 If you need project management software, your business can spend thousands of dollars to install an expensive, complicated product or instead, choose cloud-based software that’s affordable, collaborative and easy to use.